Skip to main content

 • That Alice (publicly) escrowed 1,200 BUCK.
 Yes – her address is msg.sender.

 • Which commitment is worth how much.
 No – each is a fresh Poseidon5 output hidden by an independent rho_i.
-Without a rho_i, distinguishing the 1,000-BUCK hash from the 25-BUCK hash is computationally equivalent to inverting Poseidon on a uniform field element, modelled here as a random oracle.
+Without a rho_i, distinguishing the 1,000-BUCK hash from the 25-BUCK hash (or from a 0-BUCK dummy) is computationally equivalent to inverting Poseidon on a uniform field element, modelled here as a random oracle.

-• Who holds each note.
+• Who holds each live note.
 NoidHash_i is also inside the hash.

 • Whether two commitments share a recipient.
 No – two notes addressed to the same idHash but with distinct rho_i produce uniformly independent cm_i, so the chain shows nothing distinguishable from independent draws.